webplatform/docs/css/properties/column-fill/index.md

 |Computed value=As specified
 |Animatable=No
 |Values={{CSS Property Value
+|Data Type=balance
+|Description=Columns are filled sequentially such that the column heights are balanced as equally as possible, depending on other column property values.
+}}{{CSS Property Value
 |Data Type=auto
-|Description=Default.
-Columns are filled sequentially such that the columns may differ in length, depending on other column property values.
+|Description=Columns are filled sequentially such that the columns may differ in length, depending on other column property values.
-}}{{CSS Property Value
-|Data Type=balance
-|Description=Columns are filled sequentially such that the column heights are as balanced as possible, depending on other column property values.
 }}
 }}
 {{Examples_Section
 |Not_required=No
 |Examples={{Single Example
 |Language=CSS
-|Description=Makes as many 15em columns but restrict the heights of the columns to 400px with column-fill: balance
 |Code=/*
-Makes as many 15em columns but restrict the heights of the columns to 400px with column-fill: balance */
+Make as many 15em columns as possible but restrict the heights of the columns to 400px with column-fill: balance;
+*/

 #columns {